imbus/robotframework-libdoc2testbench/README.md

 #### Importing resource files

-Libdoc2Testbench can be used to import resource files.
+Libdoc2Testbench can also be used to import Robot Framework resource files.

 Example for a resource file: